 It doesn’t sound like much, but when you are used to seeing lights turn on instantly the moment you flip a switch, it makes the whole system seem a bit sluggish.

 NOTE: To be clear, I don’t know if this is a problem with Inovelli’s switches.
-I suspect it’s more a limitation of SmartThings’ ecosystem.
+I suspect it’s more a limitation of SmartThings’ ecosystem, but it could also be something that requires a firmware update to fix.
 I will be setting up a Hubitat soon to compare.

 Hub-free control using Z-Wave association

 If you have Z-Wave lights, you can use the Inovelli switches to control them directly using a Z-Wave feature called Z-Wave association.
 Rather than using a hub as a middle man, the message gets sent directly from the switch to the light.
 This should, in theory, speed up the response time.

 The Z-Wave association feature allows you to control on/off and dim up/down (but not color).

 I tried to setup the feature using Inovelli’s Illumin Z-Wave smart lights but had limited success.
 I was able to get the “off” command to work consistently, but “on” and “dim up/down” seemed to work intermittently.

 I’m not sure if the problem was the switch or the bulb or my hub or some combination.
 I’ll update this when I figure it out.